ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 The next step is also straightforward.
 You will define the information that FoodTracker will need to connect to Cloudant: the account name, the login credentials, etc.

+Another important property is the `replications` dictionary, which will keep track of pending replications.
+Replications are not instant.
+It takes time to transfer data and images to and from the central server.
+So, FoodTracker will remember which replications are currently running.
+If the code attempts to run a duplicate replication (for example, it wants to push when an existing push is already in progress), then FoodTracker can simply ignore the second sync call.
+The execution will work like this:

+1. The user creates or modifies a meal.
+2. FoodTracker begins the push replication procedure.
+3. `replications[.Push]` is `nil`.
+No push replications are in-flight, so:
+  1. A new replication begins.
+  2. FoodTracker stores this replication object in `replications[.Push]`.
+4. Before the replication completes, the user makes another change.
+5. FoodTracker again automatically begins a the push replication procedure.
+6. But this time, it sees that `replications[.Push]` already has a replication underway, so it *does nothing*.
+7. The original push replication will see the latest change from step 4 and includes that in the replication.
+(Thanks, CDTDatastore!)
+8. Once the replication is complete, FoodTracker sets `replications[.Push]` to `nil`, indicating that the next replication can proceed.

+Of course, the same logic will apply to pull replications.

 **To define key Cloudant Sync information**

 1. In `MealTableViewController.swift`, scroll to the section, `MARK: Properties`.